RENEE ING AKANA

 I bought the house just because.

-Life in Los Angeles had its challenges at the time that I left and I miss it all of the time!
+Life on the west side of Los Angeles had its challenges at the time that I left and I miss it all of the time!
+I am homesick!
 I was illegally evicted and I came to upstate New York.
 I felt like an exile.
-I sued my landlord and won, but it was a long process and an even longer story.
+I sued my former landlord for an illegal eviction and won, but it was a long process and an even longer story.
 I moved into the old house on Railroad Street.
-It was a an insane decision to make the move East in 2014.
+It was a an insane decision to make any move away from the golden state in 2014.
 I lived at the ocean for forty-five years and I was road tripping every weekend through the mountains and the desert.
 I wasn't so sure that I made the right move.
 I was less certain that I could feel as adventurous or as creative in my new home because it was different.
 The house remained haunted with old memories and new concerns.

 My mother parked her spirit front and center.
 I remembered that once she had her cataract surgery, her life changed.
-She was able to dump her rhinestone studded "coke bottles" and she was able to see without them.
+She was able to dump her "coke bottle" eyeglasses and she was able to see clearly and vividly without them.
 She was fascinated with anything and everything that was on the ground.
-She found money, a diamond ring, a birthstone ring she gave to me and just about anything you can imagine.
+She found money, jewelry and interesting things.
 One day, she opened up her wallet and proudly fanned the currency that she collected from down below.
 "Spend it," I said.
 "Oh no," she claimed.
 "It begets more of the same."
-There was something new that I saw in my mother.
+I never knew my mother until she started seeing without her glasses.

 My mother could spot fascination in a piece of cello wrap.
 She had this willingness to get into a new world just by looking elsewhere.
 She would be walking the edge of a curb, shuffling leaves and discarded paper.
 One year, we were parked in my car at the Rose Parade in Pasadena.
 After she did her tour of the local gutters, we were eating our ham and cheese sandwiches in the car, waiting for traffic to let us out of our crammed in space.
 I pointed out that she had been picking things up in the street without washing her hands.
 The woman gave me a "stink eye."
 She said nothing.
 Without breaking her gaze on me and as if to show me what she thought, she took another bite out of her sandwich.